40 Projects You Can Get Done Over a Long Weekend

 Cantilever End Table

 It’s always fun to add flair to a room with new furniture, but furniture is expensive.
 This stylish end table, however, won’t break the bank, and you can build it in a morning.
 It’s a super clean design—just a box on stilts—that you can customize to suit your needs.
-Check out how to build this cantilever end table.

 Build a Raised Garden Bed